What Is Depression Screening?

 We all have experienced some of these symptoms at one point or another, but, it may be considered the illness of Depression when the symptoms last for more than a couple of weeks, and they start to interfere with your home or work life.

 Depression Screening evaluates these symptoms and how much these symptoms may be interfering with daily living.

 Stress and It’s Role In Depression

-Stress does play a role in the illness Depression.
-However, stress is not the cause of the illness, but stress can bring the symptoms about, or make the symptoms worse.
+Stress plays a role in the illness Depression.
+However, stress is not the cause of the Depression, but stress can bring the symptoms about, or make the symptoms worse.

-These screening tools have been found helpful in determining if someone should seek the advice of a health professional.
+These Depression Screening tools have been found helpful in determining if someone should seek the advice of a health professional.

 Careful inquiry into SIGECAPS — Sleep, Interest, Guilt, Energy, Concentration, Appetite, Psychomotor function, and Suicide — are of critical importance in diagnosing depression.

 Complaints in 4 or more of these categories (feeling guilty, sleeping poorly, having low energy, etc.) point to a major depressive episode.
 Two or 3 complaints may suggest “minor depression,” though this category should not be dismissed lightly.
 Left untreated, some patients with less severe depression may worsen.

 If time does not permit SIGECAPS questioning, patient-completed questionnaires can also be used.

 The most widely used self-completed depression scale is the Beck Depression Inventory (BDI), which was first introduced in 1961.
 The BDI consists of 21 items covering most dimensions of major depression, including suicidal ideation and plans.
 A self-rated questionnaire is the PHQ-9, or Patient Health Outcomes-9 Symptom Checklist.